 Router2(config)#router ospf 1

 Router2(config-router)#network 10.10.22.0 0.0.0.255 area 0

 Note: You can use the “ip OSPF area 0” command for configuring OSPF.
 For this you have entered the interface mode and then run the commands in the following way. for router2 you can use these commands:

 Router2(config)#inter gigabitEthernet 0/1

 But you are required the newer version of IOS for configuring these commands.

 You can ensure the correct configuration by following two ways:

-1. end to end ping should be successful, this mean ping from PC0 to PC1 and vice versa should be successful. you can see the following image, we will have the same results in case of correct configurations.
+1. end to end ping should be successful, this means ping from PC0 to PC1 and vice versa should be successful. you can see the following image, we will have the same results in the case of correct configurations.

 2. Show ip route command will display all the OSPF routes (including the networks which are not connected to router).
 Screenshot of “Show ip route” on Router0 will have the following output in case of correct configurations.